svenhjol/Strange/docs/features/vaults.md

 ## Notes

 With permissions enabled, you may search for the closest vault by using the command `/locate strange:vaults`.
-In the "inner lands" this will lead you to a ruined vault; in the outer lands you should find the full-sized underground structure.
+In the "inner lands" this will lead you to a ruined vault; in the outer lands you will find the full-sized underground structure.

 ## See also

 [Underground Ruins]({{ site.baseurl }}/features/underground_ruins)

+<small>1.
+The default configuration only allows these treasure items to spawn in vault chests, but you can change this in the mod's config if you would like treasure items to appear in normal dungeon loot.</small>